sourcemeta/learnjsonschema.com/content/2020-12/applicator/dependentSchemas.markdown

 ---

-The `dependentSchemas` keyword restricts object instances to validate against one or more of the given schemas if the corresponding properties are defined.
-Note that the given schemas are evaluated against the object that defines the property dependency.
+The `dependentSchemas` keyword restricts object instances to validate against one or more of the given subschemas if the corresponding properties are defined.
+Note that the given subschemas are evaluated against the object that defines the property dependency.

 {{<learning-more>}}The [`dependentRequired`]({{< ref
 "2020-12/validation/dependentrequired" >}}) keyword is a specialisation of this